 About 2.5 cups frozen strawberries

 Note: Do not defrost them.
 We're going to use their liquids and coconut sugar to make a syrup.
+I think fresh would work, but I've only tested it with frozen so far.
+Might have to add a little water for fresh.

 1/2 cup coconut sugar (which is low glycemic index)